Eitri (character): Fictional character biography

 Eitri and his dwarves became supporting characters of the New Mutants.
 Due to Loki's magic, Storm and her team were transported to but separated on Asgard.
-Cannonball encounters Eitri in a cave and rescues Eitri's family from Throff the Terrible, but Cannonball is severely injured in the process.
+Cannonball encounters Eitri in a cave and rescues his family from Throff the Terrible, but Cannonball is severely injured in the process.
 For this, Eitri brings him into his home and allows him to heal there, and Eitri's daughter Kindra strikes up a flirtatious relationship with Cannonball.
 Not long after, Eitri aids Cannonball in fending off Magma, who is possessed by Dark Elves.
 After helping her, Loki arrives and threatens Eitri and his kingdom.
 In response, he uses his magic to help Cannonball and Magma find their friends.
 Eitri gives Cannonball enchanted armor and a sword as well as a special hammer to give to Loki to expose him.

 The New Mutants returned to Asgard due to magical influence upon one of them.
 The dwarves initially mistook them for spies.
 However, Eitri freed the team and happily greeted Cannonball and his friends.
 They were soon attacked by the Valkyrior who was controlled by Hela.
 Eitri leads his Dwarves into battle after Boom Boom insults them.
 Eitri is captured by Hela and forces him to forge a sword out of the uru metal by threatening the life of his daughter Kindra.
 He comforts her by acknowledging the New Mutants' plan of action as well as his own in which the sword has "sown the seeds of Hela's destruction".
 Eitri frees himself, Kindra and many of Asgard's warriors from prison and then reveals that he built a flaw in the sword.
 He has Kindra flee and then strikes the sword, allowing Cannonball to see the flaw and destroy it.
 Eitri's efforts, along with those of many other Asgardians and the New Mutants, save Odin from death.

-In the stirrings of Ragnarok, Eitri traveled with his kin, Brok and Buri, to dispose of the forge that made Mjolnir itself.
-Such a forge, still churning with energies, might be used by Loki to create yet more weapons.
-The attempt ended in disaster, killing all three dwarves.
-The realms were later restored, putting Eitri in charge of his people yet again.
+Shortly before Ragnarok, Eitri travels with Brokk and Buri to dispose of the forge that was used to create Mjolnir and prevent Loki from using it to create weapons for himself.
+The attempt ends in disaster, killing all three dwarves.
+Eitri is resurrected following the events of Ragnarok.

-When "The War of the Realms" came and brought all realms under the threat of Malekith, Eitri went to work in the forges, needed as all dwarves were.
+In Thor (vol. 6), Eitri is killed by the God of Hammers during his attack on Nidavellir.